KejariwalAyush/Chess-Game/README.md

 	1. first download jdk on your system

-	2. download this program now copy chess peices folder in your D: drive

-	3. copy chessboard.class file to your desktop
+	2. copy chessboard.class file to your desktop

 	3. open command prompt on your pc